qdm12/My-Computing-course/04. Github/readme.md

 ## Create your *repository* on Github
 1. Go to [**github.com/new**](https://www.github.com/new)
 2. Enter the repository name "first-project" and click **Create repository**
-3. If your username is *denisee*, copy your repository Git link https://github.com/denisee/first-project.git
+3. If your username is *ddenise*, copy your repository Git link https://github.com/ddenise/first-project.git

 ## **Clone** your repository
-4. In your terminal, enter `git clone https://github.com/denisee/first-project.git` :arrow_double_down:
+4. In your terminal, enter `git clone https://github.com/ddenise/first-project.git` :arrow_double_down:

 ## Modify your *local* repository
 5. Enter `cd first-project` :open_file_folder: